 You must have a skills assessment that shows you have the skills and qualifications to work in that occupation.

 You must be able to meet the points score on your invitation letter.
-This score will be 65 points (as of 1 July 2018) or more.
+This score will be 65 points or more.

 The score on your invitation letter is based on the information in your EOI.